dgraph-io/dgraph-docs/content/tutorial-1/index.md

 {{% load-img "/images/tutorials/1/gs-2.png" "ratel-1" %}}

-We'll be using the latest stable release of Ratel.
+We'll be using the Console tab of Ratel.

 {{% load-img "/images/tutorials/1/gs-3.png" "ratel-2" %}}